ietf-wg-cellar/matroska-specification/notes.md

 and that it **SHOULD** prefer it if configured to prefer original-language tracks of this track's type.

+## Commentary flag

+The "commentary" flag tells the `Matroska Player` that this track contains commentary on the content.

 ## Track Operation

 `TrackOperation` allows combining multiple tracks to make a virtual one.
 It uses